 2.3.1 The Supplier must not disclose any information about, or documentation provided by, the Customer to any other party without the prior written consent of the Customer.
 The obligations under this clause shall be

-2.3.2 Unless where required by law, the Supplier must not issue any information which includes details about this Agreement, the Services and/or the Goods and/or the Purchase Order, for publication in any news or communication
+2.3.2 Unless where required by law, the Supplier must not issue any information which includes details about this Agreement, the Services and/or the Purchase Order, for any publication in any news or communication

 2.4.1 No failure or delay on the part of the Customer in exercising any of its rights under this Agreement or a

 2.5 Subcontracting and Assignment

 2.5.1 The Supplier must not subcontract nor assign all or any part of this Agreement or a Purchase Order without the prior written approval of the Customer (in its absolute discretion).
-The Supplier must provide for the approval of the Customer full particulars of any work to be subcontracted together with details of the proposed subcontractor prior to entering into any subcontract.
+The Supplier must provide for the approval of the Customer full particulars or any work to be subcontracted together with details of the proposed subcontractor prior to entering any subcontract.

 2.5.3 The Customer may assign this Agreement or a Purchase Order to any Related Body Corporate or any

 2.6 Entire Agreement

 2.6.1 This Agreement and each Purchase Order constitutes the entire agreement between the Customer and the Supplier.
 The parties shall not be bound by or liable for any statement, representation, promise or

-2.6.2 Without limitation, no quotation or Supplier standard terms and conditions of supply shall form part of this Agreement or any Purchase Order unless otherwise agreed in writing by an authorised
+2.6.2 Without limitation, no quotation or Supplier standard terms and conditions of supply or equivalent shall apply to this Agreement or any Purchase Order unless otherwise agreed in writing by an authorised

 notice shall take effect from the time when it is delivered to or received at the nominated address of

-2.8 Licences and Laws
+2.8 Licenses and Laws

-2.8.1 The Supplier shall comply with all applicable laws, by-laws, ordinances, regulations, reasonable directions received from the Customer, orders and rules and with the lawful requirements of public authorities and other authorities in any way related to the supply of the Goods and/or the performance of Services, including without limitation all occupational health and safety laws.
+2.8.1 The Supplier shall comply with all applicable laws, bylaws, ordinances, regulations, reasonable directions received from the Customer, orders and rules and with the lawful requirements of public authorities and other authorities in any way related to the supply of the Goods and/or the performance of Services including without limitation all occupational health and safety laws.
 No change in law will affect the Purchase Order price.

 3. PERFORMANCE AND QUALITY